-MASUDA SULTAN: It’s—the irony is the saddest part of all of this.
+MASUDA SULTAN: The irony is the saddest part of all of this.
 In Kandahar, they lived right next to Taliban-controlled buildings.
-And they knew, they anticipated that the United States was going to bomb those types of areas, so they left the city and fled to really a desert.
+And they knew, they anticipated that the United States was going to bomb those types of areas, so they left the city and fled to, really, a desert.
 We took that same trip, and it was about an hour and a half to two hours outside of the city of Kandahar.
 And it was literally the middle of nowhere.
 We actually got lost getting out, and it took us about three hours to find our way back to the main road.
 The irony is that they left that area thinking they would be safe in this desert, because there’s no—you know, no Taliban there, and ironically, that’s where they were hit.

 AMY GOODMAN: When you went to the Marine base in Kandahar and asked them why they bombed your family, what was their response?

-MASUDA SULTAN: The Marine that I spoke to told me that they hadn’t—that that particular group, the Marines, had only been in Kandahar airport after the incident, so he didn’t have information for me.
+MASUDA SULTAN: The marine that I spoke to told me that they hadn’t—that that particular group, the Marines, had only been in Kandahar airport after the incident, so he didn’t have information for me.
 He told me that I should speak to the State Department.
-Privately, some of the Marines did express their condolences.
+Privately, some of the marines did express their condolences.

 And what shocked me was what I sensed, coming from them, was a sort of confusion about why they were there.
 I asked one of them why they were in Kandahar, I think which is a valid question.
-"Why are you willing to risk your life here?"
-And he said, "We’re here to oust the Taliban."
-And I looked at him and said, "But the Taliban have been in power since 1996.
+“Why are you willing to risk your life here?”
+And he said, “We’re here to oust the Taliban.”
+And I looked at him and said, “But the Taliban have been in power since 1996.
 Is that—you know, do you feel comfortable being here to oust the Taliban?
-Doesn’t it sound kind of odd?"
+Doesn’t it sound kind of odd?”
 And he really couldn’t answer my question, and I could sense the discomfort he felt.
 And it’s scary that there are people that will fight, you know, in the name of something they don’t really understand.
 I love the United States.
 I grew up here.
-I came here at the age of five, and I feel, you know, as American as anyone else.
+I came here at the age of 5, and I feel, you know, as American as anyone else.
 And I would fight for my country, gladly.
 But I don’t know if the mission is really clear and if the intent is honorable.

 AMY GOODMAN: Masuda, after the World Trade Center attacks occurred on September 11th and then all of the information or non-information started to come out, and it became clear that the U.S. was making Afghanistan a target, what were your feelings at the time?